mapy1874/academic-kickstart/content/eye-collection/_index.md

 ---
-title: How to Contribute to an Eye Tracking Research
+title: How to Contribute to This Study on Eye Tracking

 # View.
 #   1 = List